OpenLMIS/openlmis-referencedata/src/main/resources/db/demo-data/README.md

 * referencedata.supply_partner_association_facilities.csv
 * referencedata.supply_partner_association_orderables.csv

-1. CHAZ
+1. ARV
-  * has two associations
+  * has one association
-    * for CHAZ program at Lusaka province approval point (CHAZ)
-    * for CHAZ program at Lusaka district approval point (CHAZ)
+    * for ARV program at Lilongwe district approval point (ARV)
-    * both contain all facilities from a related requisition groups
+    * contain all facilities from a related requisition groups
-    * each supports only half of available orderables for the CHAZ program
+    * supports only half of available orderables for the ARV program

 # Additional Information